Arno Funke: End of criminal career

 He was finally caught on 22 April 1994, and sentenced to 7 years and 9 months imprisonment; the sentence was later increased to 9 years imprisonment on appeal.
 It was estimated that the police had spent nearly $20 million on his pursuit.

 He was released on parole after serving 6 years and 4 months on 15 August 2000.
 The expected media frenzy caused authorities to actually release him a day early to avoid the crowds.

 Life afterwards

 He wrote a book in prison about his exploits and has held a job since 1998 as a cartoonist at a publishing house under a work-release program.
 In 2004 a British television studio created a special entitled The Heist which saw Funke teamed with Peter Scott, Mathew Bevan, Joey Pyle and Terry Smith (All celebrated criminals in different fields of expertise) in an attempt to "steal" a painting from the London Art Fair, steal a TVR Sagaris prototype and hold hostage a prize-winning racehorse whilst attempting to extort a ransom of the horse owner.

-In 2013 he is in the TV "Jungle Camp", the German version of I'm a Celebrity...Get Me Out of Here!
+In 2013 he was in the TV "Jungle Camp", the German version of I'm a Celebrity...Get Me Out of Here!